aiven/aiven-docs/docs/platform/concepts/authentication-tokens.md

 Think about how long the token needs to be valid for; this varies depending on what the token is used for.

--   If you\'re doing a video recording for a demo, you can set the token to expire in an hour.
+-   If you're doing a video recording for a demo, you can set the token to expire in an hour.
 This means that even if you have exposed the token during your work, it will no longer work by the time the video is published.